abeta-io/laravel/README.md

 }
 ```
 **Registering the Listener**

-Ensure the listener is registered in the EventServiceProvider:
+By default, Laravel will automatically find and register your event listeners by scanning your application's Listeners directory.
+However, if event discovery is disabled in your project, you will need to register the listener manually in the EventServiceProvider.
+To do so, follow these steps:

 ```php
 namespace App\Providers;